simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 template: layouts/docs/single
 ---

+As your app grows, you may want to change the table structure for your drift database:
+New features need new columns or tables, and outdated columns may have to be altered or removed altogether.
+When making changes to your database schema, you need to write migrations enabling users with an old version of your app to convert to the database expected by the latest version.
+Drift provides a set of APIs to make writing migrations easy.

+## Basics

 Drift provides a migration API that can be used to gradually apply schema changes after bumping the `schemaVersion` getter inside the `Database` class.
 To use it, override the `migration` getter.

-Here's an example: Let's say you wanted to add a due date to your todo entries:
+Here's an example: Let's say you wanted to add a due date to your todo entries (`v2` of the schema).
+Later, you decide to also add a priority column (`v3` of the schema).

 ```dart
 class Todos extends Table {